Light in correlated disordered media: Structural properties of correlated disordered media

 \section{Structural properties of correlated disordered media}

 Correlated disordered media can exhibit a rich variety of complex morphologies, which will impact light scattering and transport in many different ways.
 This section is concerned with the statistical description of the structural properties of these materials.
 For a more complete and thorough description, we recommend the textbook by \citet{torquato2013random}.

 After comparing the quantities describing spatial correlations and derived in the previous section on realistic systems [Sec.~\ref{sec:3-continuous-vs-particulate}] and introducing a fundamental relation between fluctuations of particle number and spatial correlations in point patterns [Sec.~\ref{sec:3-fluctuation-correlation}], we define the main classes of correlated disordered media according to their pair correlation function $g_2(r)$ and structure factor $S(q)$ [Sec.~\ref{sec:3-classes}].
-We then review the main techniques to construct numerically [Sec.~\ref{sec:3-numerical}] and fabricate experimentally [Sec.~\ref{sec:3-fabrication}] such complex materials in practice.
+We then review the main techniques to numerically generate correlated disordered materials and simulate their optical properties [Sec.~\ref{sec:3-numerical}].
+Experimental fabrication techniques for correlated disordered media are then presented [Sec.~\ref{sec:3-fabrication}].
 The section is concluded with a brief summary of the experimental techniques to characterize structural correlations in real materials [Sec.~\ref{sec:3-measuring}].